top of page

 Instructions

-Pour off ¼ cup cannellini bean liquid and reserve.
-Drain remaining liquid off beans and set beans aside.
+1. Reserve ¼ cup cannellini bean liquid from one of the cans of beans.
+Drain the remaining liquid from the beans and set the beans aside.

-In a large pan, bring ½” water to a boil over medium-high heat.
-Add 1 teaspoon salt and stir until dissolved.
-Add asparagus and return to a simmer if necessary; cover and steam until bright green and just tender, 2-3 minutes.
-Immediately drain asparagus into a fine-mesh sieve and run under cold water until cool.
+3. Return the water to a simmer if necessary, then cover the pan and steam until the asparagus are bright green and just tender, 2-3 minutes.
+Drain asparagus into a fine-mesh sieve and run under cold water until cool.
 Set aside.

-Bring to a simmer over medium heat; reduce heat and simmer until sauce has thickened slightly, 3-4 minutes.
-Fold in ¼ cup shredded parmesan until incorporated, then fold in peas and reserved asparagus; taste and season with more salt as needed.
-Serve topped with freshly ground black pepper and more parmesan, as desired.
+6. Bring to a simmer over medium heat; reduce the heat and simmer until the sauce has thickened slightly, 2-4 minutes.
+Stir in ¼ cup parmesan and peas until the cheese is melted and the peas are warmed through, then fold in the reserved asparagus.

 One-pan white beans with asparagus and peas topped with parmesan cheese in a skillet with a spoon beside plates of shredded cheese and freshly grated black pepper.